miromannino/miro-windows-manager/README.md

-# Miro's windows manager
+# Miro Windows Manager

-With this script you will be able to move the window in halves and in corners using your keyboard and mainly using arrows.
-You would also be able to resize them by thirds, quarters, or halves.
+With this script you will be able to move windows around your screen by using your keyboard!

+Windows can be resized to full-screen or resized in halves or in corners using your keyboard.

-Other projects (e.g. Spectacle) move windows in halves using arrows, and in corners using other counterintuitive shortcuts, like letters, which makes things confusing.
+This can all be done by using a special (i.e. hyper) key in your keyboard and arrows.
+Other projects instead move windows in halves using arrows, and in corners using other counterintuitive shortcuts, like letters, which makes things confusing.

 This script needs Hammerspoon in order to work.